Articles

 The Legacy

 The Code Talkers were so successful in World War I that the Germans saw them as a serious threat to their future war efforts.
-In the 1930s, Germany sent spies and agitators to sabotage future Code Talkers and limit Native enlistment.
-German agents visited Native nations disguised as writers looking to learn their languages.
+In the 1930s, Germany sent spies and agitators to sabotage future Code Talkers and limit enlistment of Native Americans.
+German agents visited Native nations disguised as writers looking to learn about their languages.
 Propagandists, such as German anthropologist Dr. Colin Ross, argued that Native peoples should not sign up for the draft.
 He visited Native American reservations to gather information for use in the German propaganda ministry.
 Ross wrote articles and books encouraging Native Americans to rebel against the government.
 American groups with German sympathies such as the Silver Shirts and German American Bund also attempted to gain Native supporters.
 The German American Bund financed campaigns to incite Natives in Montana and the Dakotas against the draft in 1939 and 1940.
 Germany’s actions against Native enlistment and the Code Talkers eventually failed.
 Pro-German propaganda ignored the progress America had made in rectifying some Native issues such as poverty and autonomy.
 Instead, Native communities joined in droves to fight in World War II.

-Due to the Code Talkers’ success in World War I, the Army, Navy, and Marines continued and expanded the program to include more tribes in World War II.
+Due to the Code Talkers’ success in World War I, the U.S. Army, Navy, and Marines continued and expanded the program to include more tribes in World War II.
 The number of participating tribes increased from 7 to 34.
 The most well-known were the Diné, also known as the Navajo, who successfully transmitted messages in the Pacific Theater by using the Diné Bizaad, or Diné language.
 Philip Johnston, a white World War I veteran who spoke Navajo, suggested the Marine Corps employ Navajo as Code Talkers.
 Johnston said that the Navajo language was, “the only Indian language not thoroughly studied by Axis [German] agents during the past two decades” because the language was never written down up to that point.

 Jordan Ginder